If you enter into a lease with us, we process your personal data to administer the lease.

 We collect this information to process your application for a lease, to administer your lease and to enforce the lease.
 It is necessary to process this data for our performance of our contract with you.

 Subscriptions and Marketing

-You can unsubscribe at any time by contacting us at the details set out above or clicking the unsubscribe link in the emails that you receive.
+In any case you can unsubscribe at any time by clicking the unsubscribe link in the emails that you receive.